kataras/build-a-better-web-together/package-websocket.md

 	// MaxMessageSize max message size allowed from connection
 	// Default value is 1024
 	MaxMessageSize int64
-	// Endpoint is the path which the websocket server will listen for clients/connections
+	// Endpoint is the path at which the websocket server will listen for clients/connections
 	// Default value is empty string, if you don't set it the Websocket server is disabled.
 	Endpoint string
-	// Headers  the response headers before upgrader
+	// Headers the response headers before the upgrade
 	// Default is empty
 	Headers map[string]string
 	// ReadBufferSize is the buffer size for the underline reader